 We generally price and sell our solar modules on a per watt basis.
-As of December 31, 2022, we had entered into contracts with customers for the future sale of 61.4 $GW{DC}$ of solar modules for an aggregate transaction price of \$17.7 billion, which we expect to recognize as revenue through 2029 as we transfer control of the modules to the customers.
-Such volume includes contracts for the sale of 31.5 $GW{DC}$ of solar modules that include transaction price adjustments associated with future module technology improvements, including new product designs and enhancements to certain energy related attributes.
-Based on these potential technology improvements, the contracted module volumes as of December 31, 2022, the expected timing such technology improvements are incorporated into our manufacturing process, and the expected timing of module deliveries, such adjustments, if realized, could result in additional revenue of up to \$0.5 billion, the majority of which would be recognized in 2025, 2026, and 2027.
-In addition to these price adjustments, certain of our contracts with customers may include favorable price adjustments associated with changes to certain commodity prices and/or the module favorable or unfavorable price adjustments associated with changes to certain commodity prices and/or the module wattage committed for delivery.
+As of December 31, 2023, we had entered into contracts with customers for the future sale of 78.3 GW of solar modules for an aggregate transaction price of \$23.3 billion, which we expect to recognize as revenue through 2030 as we transfer control of the modules to the customers.
+Such volume includes contracts for the sale of 39.1 GW of solar modules that include transaction price adjustments associated with future module technology improvements, including enhancements to certain energy related attributes.
+Based on these potential technology improvements are incorporated into our manufacturing process, and the expected timing of module deliveries, such adjustments, if realized, could result in additional revenue of up to \$0.5 billion, the majority of which would be recognized in 2025, 2026, and 2027.
+In addition to these price adjustments, certain of our contracts with customers may include favorable price adjustments associated with sales freight in excess of a defined threshold.
+Certain of our contracts with customers may also include favorable or unfavorable price adjustments associated with changes to certain commodity prices and/or the module wattage committed for delivery.
 As a result, the revenue recognized from such contracts may increase or decrease in future periods relative to the original transaction price.

 We continue to increase the nameplate production capacity of our existing manufacturing facilities by improving our production throughput, increasing module wattage (or conversion efficiency), and reducing manufacturing yield losses.
-Additionally, we are in the process of expanding our manufacturing capacity by approximately 11 $GW{DC}$ , including the construction of our third manufacturing facility in the United States, which commenced commercial production of modules in early 2023; our first manufacturing facility in India, which is expected to commence operations in the second half of 2023; our fourth manufacturing facility in the United States, which is expected to commence operations in late 2024; and the expansion of our manufacturing footprint at our existing facilities in Ohio.
+Additionally, we recently commenced production of Series 7 modules at our third manufacturing facility in Ohio and our first manufacturing facility in India, and we are in the process of expanding our manufacturing capacity by approximately 8 GW, including the construction of our fourth manufacturing facility in the United States, which is expected to commence operations in the second half of 2024; our fifth manufacturing facility in the United States, which is expected to commence operations in late 2025; and the expansion of our manufacturing footprint at our existing facilities in Ohio, which is expected to be completed in the first half of 2024.
 This additional capacity, and any other potential investments to add to or otherwise modify our existing manufacturing capacity in response to market demand and competition, may require significant internal and possibly external sources of capital, and may be subject to certain risks and uncertainties described in Item 1A.
 "Risk Factors," including those described under the headings "Our future success depends on our ability to effectively balance manufacturing production with market demand, effectively manage our cost per watt, and, when necessary, continue to build new manufacturing plants over time in response to market demand, all of which are subject to risks and uncertainties" and "If any future production lines are not built in line with committed schedules, it may adversely affect our future growth plans.
 If any future production lines do not achieve operating metrics similar to our existing production lines, our solar modules could perform below expectations and cause us to lose customers."